Senior Writer: Jahnavi Vekaria

 Businesses always have the option to renew an existing contract with the SaaS vendor or migrate to a new vendor towards the end of an existing subscription.

-The company’s software renewal strategy and SaaS spend optimization can be the decision-makers that help businesses evaluate their decision of renewal or migration.
+The company’s software renewal strategy and SaaS spend management can be the decision-makers that help businesses evaluate their decision of renewal or migration.

 Renewal in the vendor lifecycle includes re-negotiations, loyalty discounts, and recognizing the correct number of licenses.
 If renewals are not a feasible option, it ends with the safe exits of the SaaS vendors.